Rediscovery of CNN's Versatility for Text-based Encoding of Raw Electronic Health Records: Input Embedding

 \section{Input Embedding}

 Before being embedded to the encoder, token sequence $\textbf{x}$ is first mapped to a vector representation based on a learnable lookup table.
-We additionally add different types of embeddings to the vector representation: \begin{itemize} \item \textbf{Token-type embedding} adds table structure information to the vector representation, considering that the input is based on tabular data.
-The embeddings added are \texttt{[table name]}, \texttt{[column name]}, \texttt{[column value]}, \texttt{[timegap]}, \texttt{[start token]}, \texttt{[end token]}, and \texttt{[pad token]}.
+Next, we add different types of embeddings to the vector representation: \begin{itemize}[noitemsep] \item \textbf{Token-type embedding} adds structural information of table to the vector representation, considering that the input is based on tabular data.
+The types of added embeddings are \texttt{[table name]}, \texttt{[column name]}, \texttt{[column value]}, \texttt{[timegap]}, \texttt{[start token]}, \texttt{[end token]}, and \texttt{[pad token]}.

 \item \textbf{Digit-place embedding} adds value embeddings for numeric features (e.g. dosage, rate).
-Since neural tokenizers are notorious for having difficulty in processing numbers, we use Digit-Place embedding (DPE) to allow the models to recognize numbers naturally.
+Since neural tokenizers are notorious for having difficulty in processing numbers, we use Digit-Place Embedding (DPE) to let the models to recognize numbers naturally.
 DPE first splits the numeric values into digits and assigns each digit to its place value.
 For example, "123.1" becomes "1 2 3 .
 1”, and corresponds to “\texttt{[hundreds]}, \texttt{[tens]}, \texttt{[units]}, \texttt{[decimal point]}, \texttt{[tenth]}".
 For tokens that are not a number or decimal point, we add \texttt{[non-digit]}.

 \item \textbf{Positional embedding} adds a time signal by mapping each position of the sequence to the embedding space.
 Such embedding is needed for models without recurrence or convolution, such as the Transformer.
 Thus, we use sinusoidal positional embedding for the Transformer-based encoder. \end{itemize}